30

 • The scoreboards are thoroughly underwhelming

-• From certain seats, the PA system is unclear.
-(Also, the A’s have decided to be like their cross-bay rivals and employ a female PA announcer; however, like everything else about this team, she isn’t nearly as good as the Giants’ announcer, and the move feels pandering).
+• The A’s have decided to be like their cross-bay rivals and employ a female PA announcer; however, like everything else about this team, she isn’t nearly as good as the Giants’ announcer, and the move feels pandering

 • The washrooms look (and smell) like an old science experiment